Factual Development and Production

 Duration 1 year

-Next intake January 2019
+Next intake January 2022

 Scholarship availableBegin your application

+It’s an exciting time to be working in factual television!
 Factual programmes are at the heart of the UK television schedules, whether it’s The Great British Bake-Off, GP's Behind Closed Doors or Gogglebox.

 “I’ve gone from working in a pub to working for one of the largest, most prestigious broadcasters on the planet, doing exactly what I’ve always wanted to do.”
 Graduate George Richardson

 The market for factual programmes has never been more diverse - be it the multitude of available platforms for factual content, the range of form and content, or the new opportunities and initiatives for talent of all kinds.

 The Factual Development and Production Diploma is a year-long, part-time blended learning diploma, which seeks to capture the dynamism of mainstream factual television in 2022 and provide you with the skills you need to make your own professional contribution to it.

 Learning from industry professionals, including channel commissioners and top producers in production and development, this course plots the evolution of factual programmes from the initial idea to transmission and beyond.

 The Factual Development and Production Diploma has been supported by Discovery since its launch in 2014 and, each year, the course culminates with the students pitching an idea for a Discovery series to a Discovery commissioner.
 The winning pitch is optioned by the channel, securing £5,000 for further development and the support of a Discovery executive producer.